joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

 #### Fork the GitHub repository

 The first thing we need to do is clone the Azure-Firewall-mon repository; this repository holds the source control of Azure-Firewall-mon.
-However, we need a clone of it - to use in our Static Web App - this will also allow us to pull down and build the latest changes and updates of the Azure-Firewall-mon tool while having the stability of maintaining your version of the tool.
+First, however, we need a clone of it - to use in our Static Web App - this will also allow us to pull down and build the latest changes and updates of the Azure-Firewall-mon tool while having the stability of maintaining your version of the device.

-1. In your favourite browser of choice, navigate to: [https://github.com/nicolgit/azure-firewall-mon](https://github.com/nicolgit/azure-firewall-mon "https://github.com/nicolgit/azure-firewall-mon")
+1. In your favourite browser of choice, navigate to: [https://github.com/nicolgit/azure-firewall-mon](https://github.com/nicolgit/azure-firewall-mon "https://github.com/nicolgit/azure-firewall-mon").
 2. Click **Fork** _(top right of the repository)_
 3. ![GitHub - Create a new fork](/uploads/github_azfirewall_mon_createfork.png "GitHub - Create a new fork")
 4. Click **Create fork**